jabranr/jabranr.github.io-legacy/_posts/2015-11-18-ubuntu-dev-workspace-with-terminator-oh-my-zsh-cobalt2.markdown

 Enter admin password and then write path to ZSH as confirmed above i.e. `/usr/bin/zsh`.

-If you are a network user then you may not be able to change shell using above method.
-In such case, you should append `.profile` file in your user root with path to ZSH.
-Open `.profile ` in an editor:
+If you are a network user or you get the message saying `chsh: user '...' does not exist in /etc/passwd` then you may not be able to change shell using above method.
+In such a case, you should append `.profile` file in your user root with path to ZSH.
+Open the `.profile` file in an editor:

 ```
 $ nano ~/.profile